Mexico reporter recovers after being punched on camera

 Jiménez works for the TV station ADN40.
 He was stunned by the punch and fell to the ground, but later walked away with help.
 He reportedly suffered damage to his nasal septum.

 The station’s director said in a Tweet that surgery on Jiménez had gone well.
-Luiciano Pascoe wrote Jiménez would “return to the screen and defend freedom of expression.”
+Luciano Pascoe wrote Jiménez would “return to the screen and defend freedom of expression.”

 The suspect in the attack has not been identified.
 President Andres Manuel López Obrador questioned the suspect’s presence at the march and suggested he was a provocateur.